 If CW[AC] is less than CWmax[AC], CW[AC] shall be set to the value (CW[AC] + 1)×2 – 1.

-If CW[AC] is equal to CWmax[AC], CW[AC] shall remain unchanged for the remainder of any retries.
+If CW[AC] is equal to CWmax[AC], CW[AC] shall be left unchanged.

-(50) All backoff slots occur following an AIFS[AC] period during which the medium is determined to be idle on the primary channel(11ac) for the duration of the AIFS[AC] period, or following an EIFS – DIFS + AIFS[AC] period during which the medium is determined to be idle on the primary channel(11ac) for the duration of the EIFS – DIFS + AIFS[AC] period, as appropriate (see 9.3.2.3 (IFS)), except as defined in 9.21.2.3 (Obtaining an EDCA TXOP),, which allows the medium to be busy during the initial aSIFSTime of this period under certain conditions.(11ac)

 EDCA TXOPs

 (7) There are three(11ac) modes of EDCA TXOP defined:(Ed) initiation of an EDCA TXOP, sharing an EDCA TXOP,(11ac) and multiple frame transmission within an EDCA TXOP.
 Initiation of the TXOP occurs when the EDCA rules permit access to the medium.
-Sharing of the EDCA TXOP occurs when an EDCAF has obtained access to the medium, making the corresponding AC the primary AC, and includes traffic from queues associated with other ACs in VHT MU PPDUs transmitted during the TXOP.(11ac) Multiple frame transmission within the TXOP occurs when an EDCAF retains the right to access the medium following the completion of a frame exchange sequence, such as on receipt of an (#1198)Ack frame.
+Sharing of the EDCA TXOP occurs within an AP that supports DL-MU-MIMO when an EDCAF has obtained access to the medium, making the corresponding AC the primary AC, and includes traffic from queues associated with other ACs in VHT MU PPDUs transmitted during the TXOP.(11ac) Multiple frame transmission within the TXOP occurs when an EDCAF retains the right to access the medium following the completion of a frame exchange sequence, such as on receipt of an (#1198)Ack frame.

 Obtaining an EDCA TXOP

-(18) Each channel access timer shall maintain a backoff function (timer), which has a value measured in backoff slots.
+(18) Each EDCAF shall maintain a backoff timer, which has a value measured in backoff slots as described below.

-(49) The backoff timer is set to an integer value chosen randomly with a uniform distribution taking values in the range [0,CW[AC]] inclusive.
+(49) When the backoff procedure is invoked, the backoff timer is set to an integer value chosen randomly with a uniform distribution taking values in the range [0,CW[AC]] inclusive.

 (19) The duration AIFS[AC] is a duration derived from the value AIFSN[AC] by the relation